 “I like the mountains because they make me feel small, they help me sort out what’s important in life” – Mike Obmascik

 Today marks our 6th day on Contiki and our 10th day in the USA.
-Still going strong!
-Anyway it’s actually the 11th day now because I am writing this after the fact.
-Yesterday was a huge driving day.
-We woke up at 6 to be on the coach at 7:15 to depart for Colorado!
+Still going strong and loving every minute.
+Today was a huge driving day.
+We woke up at 6 to be on the coach at 7:15 to depart for Colorado.

-Then we stopped at Kayenta, Arizona.
+The next stop was at Kayenta, Arizona.
 This was just a little tourist spot that is run by the Native American Navajo tribe.
 They had some cool stuff, Aimee bought some earrings but other than that, it was not real exciting.
-I did buy some Corn Nuts here.
-I’ve seen these bad boys advertised on UFC a shitload of times and wanted to give them a crack.
+We did buy some Corn Nuts here.
+Ronnie seen these bad boys advertised and wanted to give them a crack.
 “Corn Nuts: Corn to the core.”
 They were alright.

 Thanks for reading!